Herbal Profiles #106

 Closing the Gap

 The future of NA and THC drinks won’t be decided by features or fleeting novelty.
-It will be defined by which brands carry their story—consistently, from R&D to retail.
+It will be defined by which brands carry their story β€” consistently, from pitch deck to shelf to social feed β€” and which founders stay visible long after launch day.